 While you learn, your children learn, too!
 Economically-priced day camps are available for students of all ages.

-Your students are sure to enjoy the group learning environment, whether they are being cared for in our nursery; playing and singing in our play camps; memorizing and drawing God’s world in our geo-drawing camps; or learning about language, writing, science, logic, debate, or public speaking in our academic camps for older students.
+Your students are sure to enjoy the group learning environment, whether they are being cared for in our nursery; art exploration in our Art Start; memorizing and drawing God’s world in our Creative Cartography camps; or our academic camps for older students.
 Advance registration for student camps is required.
+Registration opens in January.

 Risk Release Form

 Print and fill out a Risk Release Waiver for each attending student.
 Students will not be admitted to camp without it.

 Please fill out a photo release form for each student that will be attending Parent Practicum Kids Camp